thaliproject/thali/pages/documentation/DeveloperHandbook.md

 * https://github.com/thaliproject/jxbuild - Instructions for building our customer release of JXcore along with pointers to our custom binaries

 # Sign up to follow us
-Please go [here](/WaysToContribute) and subscribe to our blog, to our mailing list, follow us on Twitter, bookmark our backlog webpage, etc. Also make sure you go to our [main projects](https://github.com/thaliproject/) and hit 'watch' on them in GitHub.
-Right now our "main" projects are a moving target but basically any project that has been modified in the last two months is probably worth watching.
+Please go [here](/WaysToContribute) and subscribe to our blog, to our mailing list, follow us on Twitter, bookmark our backlog webpage, etc. Also make sure you hit 'watch' on all the projects listed above.

 If you don't 'watch' the projects then you won't get notified when we have updates, new issues, etc. So please hit 'watch'.